alexjbarnes/HomeLab/infrastructure.md

 ### Dev VM
 - Development container environment

 All services route through Caddy with local DNS entries configured in Pi-hole for convenient .local domain access.
+External access is secured via Tailscale VPN on the Proxmox host.